joey12938418203/PartnerProgram/README.md

 In what ways do partnered deals differ from classic deals?

 Are there differences in factors such as win rate, deal size, account size, time in pipeline or region?

+# To view the project

+One can download the file titled 'Partner_project_markdown.html' to view the project.

+This file was created using Rstudio and the 'Partner_project_markdown.rmd' file.
+One can also view this file if they wish to play around with the project.